-The producer's fee may be up to 2.5% of production costs (where the fee is not set in advance), up to a maximum 125,000 euros.
-The FFA executive may permit exceptions in special, justified exceptional circumstances.
+The producer's fee may be up to 2.5 % of production costs (where the fee is not set in advance), up to a maximum 250,000 euros.
+The executive of the German Federal Film Board may permit exceptions in special, justified exceptional circumstances.
 The recipient of the producer's fee is the natural person who is responsible for the creative tasks of the producer relating to production of the film.